tornadoweb/tornado/docs/guide/templates.rst

 Expressions can be any Python expression, including function calls.
-Template code is executed in a namespace that includes the following objects and functions (Note that this list applies to templates rendered using `.RequestHandler.render` and `~.RequestHandler.render_string`.
+Template code is executed in a namespace that includes the following objects and functions.
+(Note that this list applies to templates rendered using `.RequestHandler.render` and `~.RequestHandler.render_string`.
 If you're using the `tornado.template` module directly outside of a `.RequestHandler` many